 1. He is suspicious and snoops into your personal space

 You have caught him checking your phone more than once.
 Oh you forgiving soul, look closer.
 Snooping into your personal space incessantly is not care, but suspicion.
-He will reason with you that you are a gullible doe that needs protection and he has appointed himself to the task of your preservation.
+He will reason with you that you are a gullible doe that needs protection.
+And he becomes your self-appointed protector.

 Related Reading: What is abuse in a relationship?